Seax Damascus Decorated Viking #42 | Boots by Bohemond

-This nice and robust Viking Seax features Jelling style gripping beasts carved in bone accented with brass, leather, horn, and Ash wood handle.
+This nice and robust Seax Damascus Decorated Viking #42 features Jelling style gripping beasts carved in bone accented with brass, leather, horn, and Ash wood handle.
 The Damascus blade is a Pattern weld of European 4043 stainless and 1095 high carbon steel with Rockwell Hardness of 54.
 This knife will hold and edge well.

 The decorative scabbard is vegetable tanned leather adorned with etched 24 gauge brass and a nickle silver under layer.
 Decorated Scabbard comes in Red or Brown Vegetable tanned leather.